 |With limited opportunity to appeal an arbitral award, arbitration is sometimes viewed as offering a more clear-cut and final outcome when compared to litigation.|

 The rules governing arbitration will depend on what the arbitration agreement says.
 Often, the agreement will state that the rules of a particular arbitration institution will apply to the process.
 These will usually cover issues such as when the arbitration procedure can begin, how the tribunal is to be set up and what procedures are to be followed.
 If the arbitration is ad hoc, you must agree with the other side upon the rules that will apply – subject, of course, to any mandatory rules that apply in the jurisdiction concerned.

 As mentioned above, the rules vary between institutions, so you should always seek legal advice before committing to the authority of a particular institution.

 Drafting the arbitration clause

-If you want to exclude some forms of dispute from arbitration, you should also clearly define what type of disputes will be subject to arbitration and which will not.
+If you want to exclude certain types of dispute from arbitration, you should clearly define what type of issues will be subject to arbitration and which will not.